Baltoli/project-docs/notes/log.md

 * Wrote a script to time how long it takes to model check various programs - can go into the writeup as a demonstration of worst case / best case performance when using the tool.

+# 2/3/2017

+* Jon got back to me regarding build failures for the FreeBSD kernel - he has been able to build it successfully so it sounds like I've probably been doing something wrong that can be easily fixed.
+* Implemented a first stab at a variation of the checker for cyclic traces - the idea of the algorithm used here is to allow for the assertion expression not to fully match, as long as every event in the trace is checked by some part of the assertion (i.e. relax correctness but still enforce completeness).
+Need to formally justify this I think, but it seems to work.
+* Worked out that we probably do want to check off events inside the boolean expression matcher (at least unless there are some subtle effects I haven't thought of yet).
+* Got instructions from Jon on how to properly build the TESLA-instrumented kernel.
+* Lots of thinking about what we're actually able to / want to show using a constraint system on return values.